Browse by Medical Category

 Rex Neal Smith, MD, PhD

-Dr. Smith's research focuses primarily on immunology and transplantation, with emphasis on the transplantation pathology of the heart, kidney, and pancreatic islets.
-He is particularly interested in how the acute and chronic rejection of allografts and xenografts comes about.
-Studies involve patients and animal experimentation of heart, kidney, lung, and pancreatic islet grafts.
-With expertise in these areas, Dr. Smith is a consultant pathologist to investigators within the Harvard community, and to national consortia with clinical transplant programs.
+Dr. Smith’s research focuses primarily on the immunology of transplantation, with emphasis on the transplantation pathology of the heart, kidney, and pancreatic islets.
+He is particularly interested in how the acute and chronic rejection of allografts and xenografts come about.
+Studies involve patients and animal experimentation with heart, kidney and pancreatic islet grafts.
+With expertise in these areas, Dr. Smith is a consultant pathologist to investigators within Harvard community, national consortia, and the Transplant Biology Research Program at MGH with clinical and preclinical transplant programs.
 Dr. Smith is also a consultant to revisions of the classification scheme for human heart allograft biopsies.